History of United States in Timeline

 Between 2010 and 2020, student loan debt increased by 102%.

 In 2020, The Commonwealth Fund reported that the U.S. had the highest suicide rate among high-income countries.
+Approximately one-third of the U.S. adult population was obese, and another third was overweight.

-2020: Education Spending
+2020: Expenditure on Education

 In 2020, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.

-2020: Restaurant Industry Sales
+2020: Restaurant Industry Statistics

 In 2020, the United States restaurant industry was projected at $899 billion in sales.

-January 2021: Capitol Attack
+January 2021: Capitol attack

-2021: Education Spending
+2021: Expenditure on Education

 In 2020-2021, the U.S. spent an average of $18,614 per year per public elementary and secondary school student.

-2021: Radio Listenership
+2021: Broadcast Radio and Podcasts

-2021: James Webb Space Telescope Launch
+2021: Launch of the James Webb Space Telescope

 In 2021, the James Webb Space Telescope was launched.